debtcollective/home/README.md

 yarn storybook
 ```

+## Release

+We are using [semantic-release](https://github.com/semantic-release/semantic-release) to manage our releases.
+To create a release you have to run `yarn release`.

 ## CONTRIBUTING

 Contributions are always welcome, no matter how large or small.
 Before contributing, probably you want to check the [contributing page](CONTRIBUTING.md).